Please update your browser

 Click these blocks to test a couple of times.

-To make the heart move slower, add a "wait" block in the repeat loop, and adjust the time.
+add a wait block in the repeat loop and adust the time.

 This example uses 0.03 seconds.

 To make the heart move in a slightly different way,

-This looks pretty cool, but it would look even better with more hearts.
+but it will look even better with more hearts.

 program the sprite to create several clones.

-Detach everything under the "when I receive" block.
+Detach everything under the when I receive block,

-Then, add a "create clone" block and a "wait" block.
+then add a create clone block and a wait block,

-To make several clones, add a "repeat" block.
+To make several clones, add a repeat block.

 Next, program the clones to animate.

 to the top of the detached block stack.

 Click to test.

 To increase the time between the hearts flying,

 This example uses 0.25.